-Ethnicity data for positive ethnicity recording were gained from the 3 available HES sources (Accident and Emergency, Admitted Patient Care and Outpatient datasets).
+Ethnicity data for positive ethnicity recording were gained from the 3 available HES sources (Accident and Emergency, Admitted Patient Care and Outpatient datasets) for the years 2006 to 2011.
 These data were combined and linked back through to the appropriate data row in the CAS tables.
+From 2012, ethnicity was taken from the cancer registration fields on CAS.
 Frequencies of ethnic grouping recording were defined, from which a final most commonly recorded ethnicity was gained.
 Ethnicity groups included are as follows: asian, black, chinese, mixed, white, other ethnic group (other ethnicity) and Unknown where no ethnicity could be derived.